SamSswi/PP4-dorsia-restaurant/README.md

 # Testing
 ## Manual Testing
 ## Automated testing
 I used the Coverage library to keep track of how much code was covered by the test I've written.
-After running the coverage report, 98% of the Python code was covered by testing.
-The rest of the code and was the models.
-The non-Python code is tested mannually.
+After running the coverage report, 98% of the Python code is covered by the tests.
+The rest of the code was the models.
+The non-Python code has been tested manually.

 ## Bugs and fixes
 - After finishing the menu page I noticed the Wine cathegory was not displaying the list of items in the backend.
 The issue appeared to be the code looping through an inexistent meal cathegory.
 To fix this I put the right parameters to the Django loop.